harshaadeshmukh/WebDev-Compiler/README.md

 - 🖥️ **Live JavaScript Editor** – Write and edit JavaScript in an interactive, user-friendly interface.
 - ⚡ **Real-Time Output Preview** – Instantly see the changes in the output as you type.
 - 🔍 **Syntax Highlighting** – Enhanced readability and easier debugging with color-coded syntax.
-- 🚀 **React-Powered Frontend** – Ensures smooth performance and an optimized user experience.
+- 🚀 **React & TypeScript Powered Frontend** – Ensures smooth performance and an optimized user experience.
 - 🛠️ **Redux for State Management** – Efficiently handles application-wide state.
 - 🛠️ **Node.js & Express.js Backend** – Handles JavaScript execution securely and efficiently.
 - 📦 **MongoDB Compass Integration** – Allows users to save and manage code snippets.